yisuses/dirdamrealm/README.md

 ### `yarn release:blog`

 It launches a release for Blog package.

 - `fix` will do a patch bump
 - `feat` will do a minor bump
+- `!` will do a major bump.

+### `yarn start:api`

+Runs the API in the development mode.
+Open [http://localhost:3002](http://localhost:3002) to see a default API Response in browser.

+The page will reload if you make edits.
+You will also see any lint errors in the console.

+### `yarn build:api`

+Generates the build folder of the compiled files for API package The build is minified and the filenames include the hashes.
+It will generate a static folder that can be deployed anywhere.

+### `yarn build:api:blog`

+Same as `yarn build:api` but it moves the files to the root directory.

+### `yarn test:api`

+Launches the test runner for the API package.
+See the section about [running tests](#running-tests) for more information.

+### `yarn release:api`

+It launches a release for API package.

+- `fix` will do a patch bump
+- `feat` will do a minor bump